VirtuallyCreative/ollie-ui/docs/page2/page2-1.md

 # Editor Features & Recommendations

-There's a wonderful selection of powerful editors these days, but these are the four that I recommend considering.
+There's a wonderful selection of powerful editors these days, but these are the two that I recommend considering.

 These editors offer many, if not all the benefits that I listed previously.

 WebStorm is currently one of the best editors available, however it's also the only option on this list that isn't free, but it does offer a free 30-day trial.

 At Virtually(Creative) we use VSCode because it's free, it's fast, it offers a built-in terminal, it has